pkalidasan/Formative-Assessment-Data-Preprocessing-/README.md

 The main objective of this project is to design and implement a robust data preprocessing system to address common challenges such as missing values, outliers, inconsistent formatting, and noise.
 Effective data preprocessing aims to enhance the quality, reliability, and usefulness of the data for machine learning.

 Dataset
-You can access the dataset here.
+To view the dataset click here.

-Key Components to be Fulfilled
+Key Components

 Data Exploration